opencv/opencv/doc/tutorials/objdetect/traincascade.markdown

 Visualising Cascade Classifiers
 -------------------------------

-From time to time it can be usefull to visualise the trained cascade, to see which features it selected and how complex its stages are.
+From time to time it can be useful to visualise the trained cascade, to see which features it selected and how complex its stages are.
 For this OpenCV supplies a opencv_visualisation application.
 This application has the following commands:

  - `--image` <b>(required)</b> : path to a reference image for your object model.
 This should be an annotation with dimensions [`-w`,`-h`] as passed to both opencv_createsamples and opencv_traincascade application.
  - `--model` <b>(required)</b> : path to the trained model, which should be in the folder supplied to the `-data` parameter of the opencv_traincascade application.